TechnoAndy/Awesome-books/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Awsome Books
 This Project `Awesome books` is a simple webApp that displays a list of books and allows you to add and remove books from that list.
+The books that have been added will be stored in the local storage and removed once deleted.

 ## Preview
 > Desktop View